MichealAniC/Intelligenet-Sales-Automation-Saas/README.md

 - **ROC-AUC**: Measures the ability of the model to distinguish between converted and non-converted leads.

 ### Business / Functional Metrics
-These metrics measure system effectiveness from a sales perspective:
+These metrics evaluate the effectiveness of the system from a sales and operational perspective:
-- **Lead Conversion Rate**: Percentage of leads successfully converted into customers.
+- **Lead Conversion Rate**: Measures the percentage of leads successfully converted into customers.
-- **Average Response Time**: Time taken for the system to assign leads and initiate workflows.
+- **Lead Assignment Efficiency**: Measures how quickly and accurately leads are assigned after prediction and scoring.
-- **Lead Assignment Accuracy**: Percentage of leads routed to the appropriate agent based on score and workflow rules.
+- **Prediction Effectiveness**: Evaluates how well the machine learning model identifies high-potential leads.
-- **User Engagement**: Frequency and activity of Sales Agents interacting with the system and dashboards.
+- **User Activity**: Tracks how actively sales representatives interact with assigned leads and system dashboards.
 By combining ML performance metrics with business-oriented KPIs, the system can be **continuously monitored and optimized** to improve lead prioritization, automation efficiency, and overall sales effectiveness.